 My scalp used to feel like it was angry at me.
 Constantly.
 That tight, itchy, can’t-stop-thinking-about-it feeling that sits somewhere between uncomfortable and actually distressing.
 Flakes showing up on dark clothes.
 That specific embarrassment of reaching up to scratch in public and immediately regretting it.
 I’d wash my hair and get maybe a day of relief before it all started up again.
-It was exhausting.
+Finding a scalp care routine for seborrhoeic dermatitis that I could actually stick to took years and a lot of wasted money.
+But I got there eventually.

 I already had androgenic alopecia, which is female pattern hair loss, so my scalp was never just a neutral backdrop I got to ignore.
 But seb derm on top of that?
 That was a whole other level of fun.
 (Not fun.)